cyberAJG/nijag/README.md

 ### Welcome 👋 My name is AJ!

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 I possess nearly five years of experience in securing, maintaining, and troubleshooting network infrastructure.
-I have a strong background in identifying network issues, configuring and deploying network hardware and software, and providing technical support to end-users.
-I am currently looking to transition into **Cloud Security** leveraging my experience using the **AWS** platformn.
+I have a strong background in identifying network issues, configuring and deploying network hardware, security software, and providing technical support to end-users.
+I am currently looking to transition into **Cloud Security** leveraging my experience using the **Azure** platformn.

 Here are a few fun facts:

-☁️ -  I’m interested in DevOps & Cloud Security/Architecture 🔒
+☁️ -  I’m interested in Cloud Security/Architecture 🔒

-👨‍🎓 - Pursing a Bachelors in Cloud Computing at WGU 🦉
+👨‍🎓 - Pursing a Bachelors in Cybersecurity at WGU 🦉

-📚 - I am currently preparing to take the AWS Sysops Administrator Certification
+📚 - I am currently preparing to take the CompTIA CySA+ Certification

 <ins>Feel free to connect with me here:</ins>